AjitaGiri/Customer_Churn_Prediction/README.md

 # Key Insights:
  - Customers with month-to-month contracts are more likely to churn.
  - Higher monthly charges combined with low tenures increase churn probability.
- - Logistic Regression gave the best balance of precision and recall.
+ - Logistic Regression provided the best balance between precision and recall.

  ## Business Recommendations
  1. Target customers with month-to-month contracts for retention campaigns.